Coquí: Habitat

-Coquís live in tropical areas and have recently been discovered in different levels of elevation.
-This species tends to stay low to the ground and are generally found at sea level, although the coquí population is growing and they are, in turn, migrating to less populous areas; it is not uncommon to find them in higher levels of elevation.
-Coquís can be found at up to 1200m in elevation, usually in humid mountain forests or in dry forests.
-According to the Invasive Species Compendium, the Eleutherodactylus coquí shares the nests of common native species of birds like the “bananaquit (Coereba flaveola portoricensis), the Puerto Rican bullfinch (Loxigilla portoricensis), and the Puerto Rican tody (Todus mexicanus)”.
+Coquís live in tropical areas and have been discovered in different elevation levels.
+They can be found at up to 1200m in elevation, usually in humid mountain forests or in dry forests.
+According to the Invasive Species Compendium, the Eleutherodactylus coquí shares the nests of common native species of birds like the "bananaquit (Coereba flaveola portoricensis), the Puerto Rican bullfinch (Loxigilla portoricensis), and the Puerto Rican tody (Todus mexicanus)".
 Coquís tend to be in their natural habitats in the forests but it is also common for the species to appear in human territories such as houses, parks, and near bodies of water.

 Taxonomy

-Coquíes belong to the Eleutherodactylus genus which in Greek means free toes.
-Eleutherodactylus contains over 200 species that naturally occur in the southern United States, Central America, South America, and the Caribbean.

-Seventeen described species of coquí inhabit Puerto Rico.
-In 2007, a new species, the coqui llanero, was officially named Eleutherodactylus juanariveroi.